nitishragu12/ImageClassification/README.md

 # ImageClassification
-This is a minor project on Image Classification
+This is a project on Image Classification of different kinds of fruits